AdityaC-0605/QuizMaster/README.md

-# Stala Quiz Application
+# QuizMaster Application

-Welcome to the Stala Quiz application, a simple quiz program built with Python and Tkinter.
+Welcome to the QuizMaster application, a simple quiz program built with Python and Tkinter.
 This quiz app allows users to log in, answer a series of questions, and receive a final score.

 ## Features